Fly Short Distances Using Fewer Miles by Taking Advantage of Distance-Based Frequent Flyer Programs (2021)

 Great routes for distance-based awards

-There are many different trips where distance-based programs require fewer miles than more typical region-based programs.
+Distance-based programs can require fewer miles than more typical region-based programs.

 - The Caribbean and Central American from the East Coast, especially Florida.
 From Miami, you can fly to most of the Caribbean and Central America for 15-20,000 miles round-trip and a few destinations for only 11-12,000 miles.
 Compare that to a typical award price of 35,000 miles round-trip with region-based programs, which typically require extra miles because the Caribbean and Central America aren't part of the US region.
 Even the cheapest region-based program would require 25,000 miles round-trip for these flights.